uknbr/FalseAlarm/README.md

 # FalseAlarm
 IOT speaker - Alarm your friend at work
+It has lovingly been called as **FlorindaBox**

 ## Purpose

-Would you like to make funny moment even better?
-Play a sound via FalseAlarm using mosquitto
+Would you like to make funny moment even better?\
+Play a sound via FalseAlarm using mosquitto (MQTT protocol)

+## Setup
+- Raspberry Pi3 B+
+- TP Link router (TPWR702N)
+- JBL Clip 2
+- Hub USB
+- Breadboard (200 point solderless)
+- Temperature & Humidity sensor (DHT11)
+- USB webcam
+- Acrylic box